 Capitol Ministries Announces Leadership Transition

-At the Capitol Ministries Board’s suggestion and by its unanimous consent, Ralph’s wife, Danielle Drollinger, has assumed the presidency, and Capitol Ministries Board Member, Dr. Randy Adams, has taken over leadership of the teaching ministries in Washington, D.C. and the Governors’ Zoom Bible study.
+At the Capitol Ministries Board’s suggestion and by its unanimous consent, Danielle Drollinger, has assumed the presidency, and Board Member Dr. Randy Adams will take over leadership of the teaching ministries in Washington, D.C., and the Governors’ Zoom Bible study.

 This transition marks a new chapter for Capitol Ministries, as we trust God’s providence to continue and expand the work under new leadership.